III: Commitment to Diversity

 Our Goals

-UCSC strives to achieve a graduate student population of men and women that is inclusive of all groups traditionally underrepresented: socioeconomic levels, physical abilities, ages, national origins, and sexual orientations.
-UCSC encourages applications from students who have overcome economic or social disadvantage in pursuing their academic objectives and those who bring unique perspectives, research topics, or career interests that advance the University’s mission as well as excellence and diversity.
 Early identification of, and personal communication with, all competitive applicants is essential in attracting them to UCSC.
-Studies have shown that students who have had personal contact with faculty are much more likely to accept offers of admission at institutions where the faculty has been active in the recruitment process.
-Wherever possible the Graduate Representative and individual faculty are encouraged to take an active role and contact prospective students.
+Studies have shown that students who have had personal contact with faculty are much more likely to accept offers of admission at their relevant institutions.
+Wherever possible, the Faculty and/or Staff Graduate Representatives and individual faculty are encouraged to take an active role and contact prospective students.
 Information regarding recruitment materials, services, and other assistance is available through the Graduate Division.

 STEM Diversity Programs -